 One of the best websites to check out is the Society of Virtual Assistants.
 It’s a free service and they have loads of useful information for virtual assistants.
 You can choose from two different types of membership: approved and standard.

 - The standard membership is designed to support those looking into becoming a virtual assistant.
 It includes some useful tools.
 You’ll get access to the forum where you can post your queries, the society blog and other resources.

-The best way to go about it is to make a list of all the skills you have and which you feel you’re the most accomplished in – or enjoy the most.
-Then think of what kind of companies would need your services?
+To get your initial clients, you need to know what kind of people you want to offer your VA services to.
+Make a list of your key skills, what you’re accomplished in, and what you enjoy.
+Then think about what type of companies would need your services.
 Consider what you can offer to improve their productivity, what the benefits of your service will be to the company and what makes you stand out from the crowd.